rvarki/cerevisiae_PFP_experiment/README.md

 ## Run Command

+The run command provided below assumes that you are working on a computing cluster that uses the Slurm scheduler.

 1. The Snakemake will attempt to install Marco Olivia's PFP (https://github.com/marco-oliva/pfp) via the singularity option.
 This will install an executable called `pfp_sif` in the working directory. **Note**: If there are issues downloading using the singularity option, please refer to Marco's Github page and try to download PFP using the other options described on the page.